Importing transactions

 Reference Price Currency: (blank)

-The ETH price is 100 USD.
+The ETH price will be calculated as 100 USD.

 The Reference Price Currency needs to be local currencies.
 Cryptocurrencies (including stablecoins) in this column will be ignored.
 If the Reference Price Currency is not defined, then we default to "USD".
+The value will be converted to your local currency in CTC once the CSV is imported.
+For more details about the foreign currency rates, please check this guide.

 What about Trades?

-You can import your trades via the advanced CSV template by utilizing the buy and sell transaction types where appropriate.
+You can import your trades via the Advanced CSV Template by utilizing the buy and sell transaction types where appropriate.
 For example, if you traded ETH/USDT, then the Base Currency is ETH, and the Quote Currency is USDT.
 Based on the trade type you executed, you must choose between the buy or sell transaction type.
-See below for an example:
+See below for an example;

 You traded the ETH/USDT currency pair and swapped 1 ETH <-> 2000 USDT.